atooma/doc-resonance-ai/docs/source/intro.rst

 What Is Resonance SDK?
 -----------------------------------------------------

-Such enormous validation convinced our team to extend such contextual capabilities not only to the end user’s hands but directly towards device vendors and app developers team.
+Such a great validation convinced our team to extend such contextual capabilities not only to the end user’s hands but directly towards device vendors and app developers team.

 Imagine to be able to connect your temperature sensor to our engine and being able to enable contextual experiences on your Smart Home App like: *Every Time the temperature threshold is below a certain level and I'm out of home, activate the air conditioning and store the electrical consumptions info into a Drive Doc*.
 Well, using the Resonance SDK, you can do it in a matter of seconds!